rachel-tanhao/FindFlora-GardenFlowerRecommender/README.md

 ---

-## -- Detailed Info of the Project --
+## -- Detailed Info About the Project --

 FindFlora is a Java-based application that employs machine learning techniques and spatial data structures to offer personalized flower recommendations.
 Designed for both novice and expert gardeners, our system helps integrate the best blooms into your green spaces.